Red3nzo/QMee/README.md

 # QMee

-An app the follows MVC Format
+An app that follows MVC Format